jaimegarza/jaimegarza.github.io/syntax/rules.md

 Several things need to be noted:

 1. Code generated is delimited by an equal sign and terminated by a semicolon.
 For Pascal, the code is terminated with % instead.
 This is the simple code generation technique.
-However, if more complex code is needed, it can start with '{' and terminated '}' in C and Java.
+However, if more complex code is needed, it can start with '{' and terminated '}' in C, Java and Javascript.
 Syntax will count and level opening and closing curly braces to identify the end of it.
 2. We use the symbolic names of the non terminals as $E, $T, $F. yacc used positional numbers, as $1, $2, $3.
 We used such nomenclature in the expression in parenthesis.
 We could have used the more explicit $E.
 3. The non terminal in the rule is denoted by $$.
 4. There is always a default code rule ```= $$ = $1;``` when there is no code generated.
 You will not see this in the generated code, but it is implicit.
 This is the case for ```E : T, F : num, etc.```